stefguler/angular-tutorial/README.md

 Find it here: https://www.youtube.com/playlist?list=PL1BztTYDF-QNrtkvjkT6Wjc8es7QB4Gty

 :copyright: credits to procademy, great job on the tutorial!:ok_hand:
-Very well structured, explained and the conent is huge!
+Very well structured, explained and the content is huge!
 Big Thanks for sharing your knowledge :pray: :heart: